HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/sectionedService.md

    - Description: Contains all relevant and updates data after a successful update.
 Contains $duggor, $releases, $resulties, $entries, $links, $codeexamples, $versions, $startdate, $enddate, $grpmembershp, $userfeedback, $groups, $grplst, $feedbackquestion, $avgfeedbackscore

 - Output: $duggor
-   - Type: String
+   - Type: string
    - Description: Details about quizzes.
 Contains id, qname, release, deadline and relativedeadline from the 'quiz' table

 - Output: $releases
-   - Type: String
+   - Type: string
    - Description: Dates regarding quizzes.
 Contains release, deadline and relativedeadline from the 'quiz' table

 - Output: $resulties
-   - Type: String
+   - Type: string
    - Description: Results of submissions for quizzes.
 Contains moment, grade, submitted, marked and useranswer from the 'useranswer' table

 - Output: $entries
-   - Type: String
+   - Type: string
    - Description: Details about entries for quizzes.
 Contains entryname, lid, pos, kind, moment, link, visible, highscoremode, gradesys, groupKind, comments, tabs, feedbackenabled, feedbackquestion, ts and code_id from the 'listentries' table.
 As well as deadline, relativedeadline, qrelease and qstart from the 'quiz' table.
 Done as LEFT OUTER JOIN

 - Output: $links
-   - Type: String
+   - Type: string
    - Description: Information about files related to the course.
 Contains fieldid and fieldname from the 'filelink' table

 - Output: $codeexamples
-   - Type: String
+   - Type: string
    - Description: Details about code examples related to the course.
 Contains exampleid, cid, examplename, sectionname, runlink and cversion from the 'codeexample' table

 - Output: $versions
-   - Type: String
+   - Type: string
    - Description: A list of all course versions for a specific course ID

 - Output: $startdate
-   - Type: String
+   - Type: string
    - Description: Start date of the course version, from the 'vers' table.
 Stored as datetime in the database

 - Output: $enddate
-   - Type: String
+   - Type: string
    - Description: End date of the course version, from the 'vers' table.
 Stored as datetime in the database

 - Output: $grpmembershp
-   - Type: String
+   - Type: string
    - Description: Group memberships

 - Output: $userfeedback